cooltech101/vio_for_gps_estimation/README.md

 # Basalt VIO for GPS 2D Pose Estimation
 Use OAK-D wide stereo camera to conduct Visual Inertial Odometry and simple object detection.
 Also tested with OAK-D Lite.
 Host controller used was the Raspberry Pi 5.
 Proper 5V 5A power supply is required to power the OAK-D and flight controller simultaneously from the Rasberry Pi's USB ports.
-VIO pose estimates can be sent to a flight controller via Mavlink and received by a laptop ground station.
+VIO pose estimates can be sent to a flight controller via Mavlink and received by a laptop ground station running Mission Planner.

 ## 1. Create new target directory and clone repo
 ```